The ‘Spotlight’ series is dedicated to highlighting civil and human rights concerns and abuses, at home and abroad.

 People tend to think that what allows great evil to occur is a certain darkness in human nature – a darkness that appeals more to some than others.
 That is not true.
 The human propensity to commit and countenance horror is persistent and pervasive; what differs is our ability to check those impulses by summoning empathy.
 Evil occurs less often because we will it than it does because we have developed moral blindspots that allow it to grow unchecked.
 Such blindspots occur, not because we cannot see, but because we choose not to look.

 Follow Pedro on Twitter @IamPedroA.

 Want to help The Fog of Policy grow?
-Then take a minute and share this piece with a friend!
+Then take a minute and share this piece!
 Or let me know what you think in the comments section.